Illickal Kallu

-Illikkal Kallu is a monolith located on top of the Illickal Malaa in the Kottayam district of Kerala, India.
-The distance from kottayam railway station to illikal kallu is 57km.
-Situated at around 3500 feet above sea level, Illickal Kallu is a major tourist attraction in Moonnilavu Gramapanchayat.
-L. S. G.D., Thalanadu village of Meenachil taluk.
-Only one half of the original rock remains, as the other half of the rock has fallen off.
+Illikkal Kallu/Illikkankal is a monolith located on top of the Illickal Malaa in the Kottayam district of Kerala, India.Illickal Kallu is a major tourist attraction located in Moonnilavu grama panchayat of Thalanadu village in Meenachil taluk, Kottayam district.
+Situated at an elevation of around 3,500 feet (1,067 m) above sea level, the site is approximately 57 km from Kottayam railway station.
+Only one half of the original rock formation remains, as the other half has collapsed.
 The nearest town is Teekoy.
-Numerous mountain streams originate from this peak and flow down to form the Meenachil River.
-Tourists must trek <1 km to reach the summit of the peak.
+Several mountain streams originate from the peak and flow downward to form the Meenachil River.
+Visitors need to trek less than 1 km to reach the summit.